TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Clean Installing SCALE

 • Selecting 1.
-Administrative user (admin) opens the standard SCALE sign-in screen where you enter the admin username and password created during installation.
+Administrative user (admin) opens the standard SCALE sign-in screen where you enter the new admin username and password created during installation.
 The root user password is disabled by default.
 We recommend this option, as it creates the required administrative user and disables the root user password, and which brings the system into compliance with FIPS security hardening standards.

 The root user still exists but with the password disabled by default, which means only the admin user can log into the system.
 You can activate the password for the root user for some limited uses, but you should return to a security-hardened operation by disabling the root password immediately after you finish with the limited use.